ingadhoc/sale/sale_order_type_automation/README.rst

 ==========================

 #.
 Add to sale order type this options to be executed automatically on sale order confirmation and picking confimation:

     * Create / Validate Invoice
     * Create / Validate Payment
     * Confirm picking and products transfer (only on sale order confirmation)

-#.
-We also make type field on sale orders readonly on states different from draft and sent.
-Also add tracking to same field.
-TODO we should move that to sale_oder_type module or sale_oder_type_usability module

 Installation
 ============